 About the Book

-Queer, There, and Everywhere (QTE) has received starred reviews by Publisher’s Weekly and Kirkus Reviews.
+Queer, There, and Everywhere (QTE) has received three starred reviews.
 Authors including Meredith Russo, academics including Dr. Susan Stryker, and community members including Robyn Ochs have sung its praises.

 “In Queer, There and Everywhere Sarah Prager does the impossible: she takes several millennia of complicated history and makes it accessible and fun for young readers.
 Prager tells us twenty-three fascinating stories, some of them new twists on familiar ones (like Abraham Lincoln) as well as ones about figures that history has nearly forgotten (like the Roman Emperor Elagabalus), mixing light-hearted humor with impeccable scholarship so that the reader keeps turning the page to see ‘what’s next.’
 In short, Prager combines fun and facts to present an unforgettable overview of two thousand years of queer history.”

 –Kevin Jennings, Founder of GLSEN, and Former Assistant Deputy Secretary of the US Department of Education, and author of Becoming Visible: A Reader in Gay and Lesbian History for High School & College Students

 QTE is an official selection of the Junior Library Guild and a nominee for a 2017 New England Book Award.